 For AI to have a material impact on business, solutions must begin with data and lead to actionable response to a problem or opportunity.
 My background in this area is in leveraging Deep Learning frameworks to understand the data that’s generated in the physical world, but I recognize that the AI models must serve up the action and not just the intel for the user to interpret.

-Drive specific outcomes with Grounded AI
+Drive specific outcomes with AI

-Water is my passion, and Grounded AI is the engine we have designed at Plutoshift to ensure that AI actually works in the real world.
+Water is my passion, and AI is the engine we have designed at Plutoshift to ensure that AI actually works in the real world.
 There are many companies in this space that are pursuing an everything-and-anything model for AI.
 We don’t search for pie in the sky problems to solve, we go for practicality and that starts with real use cases tied to concrete ROI.

-In the case of Plutoshift, Grounded AI manifests itself in the form of Process Performance Monitoring.
-This is a specific application of AI that involves providing real-time access to performance metrics related to resource consumption for various processes.
+In the case of Plutoshift, AI manifests itself in the form of Process Performance Monitoring.
+This is a specific application of AI that involves providing access to performance metrics related to resource consumption for various processes.
 It’s a unified view that shows the current reality as well as future outcomes to the operators.
 To make it even more practical, the platform is currently oriented towards manufacturers with a critical reliance on water in their processes.

 Built for scale